telerik/ajax-docs/controls/scheduler/data-binding/providers/using-a-data-provider.md

 ---
 title: Using a Data Provider
-page_title: Using a Data Provider | RadScheduler for ASP.NET AJAX Documentation
+page_title: Using a Data Provider - RadScheduler
-description: Using a Data Provider
+description: Check our Web Forms article about Using a Data Provider.
 slug: scheduler/data-binding/providers/using-a-data-provider
 tags: using,a,data,provider
 published: True